Table of Contents[Hide][Show]

 The days of running wires throughout your home to create a centralized audio system are over.
 With high-quality speakers that rival Bose and wireless connectivity, Sonos revolutionized the home audio industry.

 Sonos continues to evolve their product line with new wireless speaker options and the ability to add additional audio sources.
-The wired direct line-in option enables users to add any external audio source to their Sonos speaker system including CD players, computers, cassette decks and turntables, among others.
+The wired direct line-in option is a great addition for anyone who owns a Sonos speaker.
+It enables users to add any external audio source to their Sonos speaker system, including CD players, computers, cassette decks and turntables, among others.

 Are you a vinyl fan?
 How did you connect a Sonos record player to your Sonos speaker system?
 Please tell us about your home audio setup in the comments section.